Is It Okay To Eat Carbs At Night?

 What Type Of Carbs You Should Eat

-Before you rejoice and say "Yay, Kayla told me I can eat carbs at night so I'm going to stuff my face with three bowls of pasta", it is super important you are eating the right type of carbs.
+Before you rejoice and get excited about the idea of having double serves of pasta every day, it is super important that you are eating the right type of carbs.
 Complex carbs are the best type of carbs and these are the ones you should be consuming on a daily basis.
 These are foods like sweet potatoes, brown rice, wholemeal bread and pasta, oatmeal and bran.
 These carbs will be digested slower than simple carbs and keep you feeling fuller for longer.
 If you choose to eat a small amount of these carbs at night they will keep you sustained all the way through to breakfast.
 If you have never heard the term 'simple' carb before, it is generally anything that is not necessarily healthy, but we love to eat!
 Think of things like white rice, pasta, sweets, cakes, candy and white breads.

 For each of my main meals, I love to pair some complex carbs with a lean source of protein such as chicken or fish, as these help keep me feeling full and my insulin levels and glucose levels happy.
 During the day I prefer to eat fibre-rich fruits and veggies in between meals to help me stay full and provide my body with much needed vitamins and minerals.
 If you tend to be more sedentary during the day, keep this in mind - what you are eating during the day should be enough to fuel you and keep your energy levels up, and what you eat at night should be nutrient-rich so that your body can build and maintain muscle, replenish energy reserves, recover from the demands of the previous day and prepare for the next one.
 If you are usually very busy during the day and tend to workout in the morning you can switch it up to suit your lifestyle.
 Remember you are more likely to fall off track if your eating planning isn't working around YOUR life!